plone/training/mastering-plone/resources.rst

 It also hides the event-fields we added in :ref:`events-label` from people submitting their talks.

-For exiting CSS you take the training :ref:`theming-label`.
+For exciting CSS, you should take the :ref:`theming-label` training class.

 If we now access http://localhost:8080/Plone/++plone++ploneconf.site/ploneconf.css we see our CSS file.